joanmiespada/StartupBootstrapKit/apis/packages/apis.business.login/readme.md

     - PASSWORD_JWT
     - PASSWORD_AES

-Have been filled correctly in .env file.
+They have been filled correctly in .env file.

+### Test

+You can run the test with `yarn test` command.